ocean-perception/bayesian-inference/README.md

-│    --output-network-filename                       TEXT     Output path to write the trained     │ │                                                             Bayesian Neural Network in PyTorch   │ │                                                             compatible format.                   │ │    --logfile-name                                  TEXT     Output path to the logfile with the  │ │                                                             training / validation error for each │ │                                                             epoch.
+│    --output-network-filename                       TEXT     Output path to write the trained     │ │                                                             Bayesian Neural Network in PyTorch   │ │                                                             compatible format.                   │ │    --log-filename                                  TEXT     Output path to the logfile with the  │ │                                                             training / validation error for each │ │                                                             epoch.
 Used to inspect the training  │ │                                                             performance                          │